 Documents you may need to apply

-When you apply for a hardship personal loan, you will need to provide certain documents as part of your loan application.
-Getting these documents ready in advance could speed up your timeline for getting a personal loan by minimizing delays.
+When you apply for a hardship personal loan, you'll need to provide certain documents as part of your loan application.
+Have these documents ready in advance to speed up your timeline for getting a personal loan by minimizing delays.

 Here's what you may need to include:

 In addition, you may be asked to show documentation of your hardship, such as a layoff notice, medical bills, or denial of unemployment.
+When a lender reviews proof of hardship, it's checking for a documented change in your income or expenses.
 Your evidence should detail how your income or expenses have been negatively impacted.

 How to apply for a hardship personal loan in 4 steps

-Here are some simple steps to know about to complete the application process for a personal loan:
+Here are four simple steps to know about to complete the application process for a hardship personal loan:

 Once you have submitted your application, your lender will review it and let you know whether your loan has been approved or denied.
 If approved, funding is often within a few business days, though it could take longer with some lenders.